jctemp/paper-gnn-shadewatcher/sections/03_concepts.typ

 For a given prediction $hat(y)_"ht"$, one can label it based on a pre-defined threshold @shadewatcher-2022.
 The optimisation goal is to recommend entities with which a current entity $h$ will not interact.
-Thus, for a positive example, the angle between the embeddings of two entities should be maximised, yielding a negative dot product.
+Thus, the angle between the embeddings of two entities should be maximised for casual interactions, yielding a negative dot product.
-Likewise, the angle should be minimised for a negative example, yielding a positive dot product.
+Likewise, the angle should be minimised for malicious interactions (unseen connections in the KG), yielding a positive dot product.
 Applying the Bayesian personalised ranking (BPR) optimisation @bpr-2012 for the GNN's loss function (@eq-gnn-loss), the model learns differences in interaction probabilities, thus providing a total order in the ranking.
 Regarding BPR, `ShadeWatcher` replaces the logistic sigmoid function with a softplus function @shadewatcher-source-2022.